Dual-Phase Continual Learning: Supervised Adaptation Meets Unsupervised Retention: Methodology

 \subsubsection{Weighted exponential smoothing with dual momentum}

-After each gradient update step($i$) for $\mathcal{M}_S$, parameters of $\mathcal{M}_T$ are updated by EMA of the student model parameters.
+After each gradient update step ($i$) for $\mathcal{M}_S$, parameters of $\mathcal{M}_T$ are updated by EMA of the student model parameters.
 Typically, EMA is governed by where $\delta$ is the smoothing parameter.
-Further it has been shown in (\cite{mt, dinov2, koh2022online}) that setting $\delta$ to a high value(eg 0.9999), maintains a stable teacher model that can be considered as a strong reference for past tasks $\{0,\dots, t-1\}$.
-But updating the teacher model with single smoothing parameter in case where parameters are masked creates a dissonance and increases forgetting because all the parameters are updated with equal importance, disregarding those parameters which are selected by the gradient scoring function(where $[\textbf{m}_{ij}=1]$).
-To account for masking, we modify Eq \ref{eq:ema_typ} as
+Further, it has been shown in \citep{mt, dinov2, koh2022online} that setting $\delta$ to a high value (e.g., 0.998) maintains a stable teacher model that can be considered as a strong reference for past tasks $\{0,\dots, t-1\}$.
+But updating the teacher model with a single smoothing parameter in cases where parameters are masked creates dissonance and increases forgetting because all the parameters are updated with equal importance, disregarding those parameters which are selected by the gradient scoring function (where $[\textbf{m}_{ij}=1]$).
+To account for masking, we modify Eq. \ref{eq:ema_typ} as

-where $\boldsymbol{p}$ and $\boldsymbol{q}$ denote the smoothing parameters for the teacher and student model respectively, and can be computed as
+where $\boldsymbol{p}$ and $\boldsymbol{q}$ denote the smoothing parameters for the teacher and student model, respectively, and can be computed as

 where $\gamma < \delta$.
-This means that the selected parameters of the teacher model ([$\textbf{m}_{ij}=1$]), move little bit faster towards the student model as compared to the frozen parameters(where [$\textbf{m}_{ij}=0$]).
-As such, parameters where [$\textbf{m}_{ij}=0$] will move at a slow rate of $\delta$ and unmasked parameters would be updated with $\gamma$.
-When $\gamma=\delta$, the weighted scheme becomes EMA with single smoothing parameter.
-A detailed proof is given in appendix \ref{proof_dual_mom}.
+This implies that the selected parameters of the teacher model ([$\textbf{m}_{ij}=1$]) move slightly faster towards the student model as compared to the frozen candidate parameters (where [$\textbf{m}_{ij}=0$]).
+As such, parameters where [$\textbf{m}_{ij}=0$] will move at a slow rate of $\delta$, and unmasked parameters would be updated with $\gamma$.
+When $\gamma=\delta$, the weighted scheme becomes EMA with a single smoothing parameter.
+A detailed proof is given in Appendix \ref{proof_dual_mom}.

-\subsection{Phase 2: Unsupervised Test Time Learning(TTL)}
+\subsection{Phase 2: Unsupervised Test Time Learning (TTL)}

-After supervised training is completed, both $\mathcal{M}_{T}$ and $\mathcal{M}_{S}$ are deployed for Test Time Learning(TTL).
-We consider teacher($\mathcal{M}_T$) and student($\mathcal{M}_S$) models as two experts on different data distributions, the $\mathcal{M}_S$ on the most recent and the $\mathcal{M}_T$ on previous sessions distributions.
+After supervised training is completed, both $\mathcal{M}_{T}$ and $\mathcal{M}_{S}$ are deployed for Test Time Learning (TTL).
+We consider teacher ($\mathcal{M}_T$) and student ($\mathcal{M}_S$) models as two experts on different data distributions, the $\mathcal{M}_S$ on the most recent and the $\mathcal{M}_T$ on previous sessions distributions.

-We take inspiration from Out Of Distribution (ODD) literature~\cite{ood_softmax}, where a sample has to be identified as In Distribution (ID) for a given predictor with a score function predicting high values for ID samples as opposed to OOD samples.
-Recently it has been shown that using the un-normalized maximum logit output of a given predictor as an ID score is significantly more robust than softmax probability~\cite{maxlogit}.
-Indeed the softmax probability is shown to provide high probability predictions even for unknown samples~\cite{ood_confidence}, which we want to avoid in our case.
-Note that for CLIP the logit corresponds to the cosine similarity of image batch with given text features.